jamesshore/ergotest/README.md

 * Concise, readable test output that's easy to customize
 * TypeScript types and JSDoc documentation

 Ergotest works particularly well with [Automatopia](https://github.com/jamesshore/automatopia).
-Together, they provide sophisticated build automation that automatically lints, compiles, and tests my code in about 0.2 seconds.
+Together, they provide sophisticated build automation that automatically lints, compiles, and tests my TypeScript code in about 0.2 seconds.

 ## Wait for v1.0

 Although Ergotest is battle-tested, it’s got some idiosyncracies.
 I'm still refining the API to make it more suitable for maintstream use.
-Until v1.0 is released, everything is subject to change, so you’re probably best off waiting to adopt Ergotest unless you like being on the bleeding edge.
+Until v1.0 is released, everything is subject to change, so you might want to wait.

 ## Example Test